binaryage/totalfinder-web/tweaks.md

 Button `Reset TotalFinder to defaults` will restore the initial TotalFinder configuration for all features.
 This does not remove your license key.

-## File Browser

-### Show System Files

-Enables display of hidden files.
-More in [Show System Files](/show-system-files).

-### Folders on Top

-In browser views, displays folders first and then files.
-More in [Folders on Top](/folders-on-top).

-### Always Maximize

-By default OSX applications maximize to take available space but they don't take more space than they actually need to display without scrollbars.

-When checked, clicking the green maximize button in the top left window frame corner will maximize TotalFinder to the full available screen space.

-When unchecked, you may also hold SHIFT and click the green button to maximize to full screen as if it were checked.

 ### Toggle Dual Mode